-The Internet A computer on a network relies on a direct connection to a central server or to other networked computers in order to transfer data.
-When a connection snaps, communication within December 1969 the network is affected.
-In the 1960s, the US government ARPANET formed realized that its computer network was vulnerable to attack-a few disconnections could prevent the network from functioning, which could be a serious problem during wartime.
+${ m A}$ computer on a network relies on a direct connection to a central server or to other networked computers in order to transfer data.
+When a connection snaps, communication within the network is affected.
+In the 1960s, the US government realized that its computer network was vulnerable to attack-a few disconnections could prevent the network from functioning, which could be a serious problem during wartime.
 The solution to this problem was an internetwork-a network of networks that eventually became known as the Internet.
 If one connection was broken, data could travel via another route.
-This internetwork ran according to a set of rules-the same ones that ensure the smooth flow of June 1970 ARPANET grows data on the Internet today.
-BREAK IT UP AND BUILD IT UP A computer sends data through the Internet in small bundles, or packets.
+This internetwork ran according to a set of rules-the same ones that ensure the smooth flow of data on the Internet today.

+BREAK IT UP AND BUILD IT UP

+A computer sends data through the Internet in small bundles, or packets.
 Each packet has an address showing where it is headed and hops along many Internet servers, down miles of cable, until it reaches its destination.
-The data packets from one dataset, such as from a photo, do not have to travel the same route, or even arrive in the correct March 1972 order.
-Once all the packets arrive at the ARPANET grows further destination computer, it reassembles them into their original form.
-Different packets, indicated by the colors, take different routes to the destination July 1977 Each packet contains ARPANET connects to destination address London and Hawaii BUILDING THE INTERNET The first system to work like today's Internet was the Advanced Research Project Agency Network (ARPANET).
-This began in 1969, when four American universities joined their networks, forming the first connection points, or nodes.
-The network grew steadily, and by 1981, hundreds of nodes had spread across North America and western Europe, and had even reached as far as Hong Kong and Australia.
-In the late 1980s, several similar networks merged with ARPANET to become a network of networks-the Internet was born.
-As it is sent, image is broken up into chunks of data > Data set sent
+The data packets from one dataset, such as from a photo, do not have to travel the same route, or even arrive in the correct order.
+Once all the packets arrive at the destination computer, it reassembles them into their original form.

+Different packets, indicated by the colors, take different routes to the destination

+Each packet contains destination address